V4Fire/Client/src/components/base/b-prevent-ssr/README.md

 This method changes the value of a corresponding field, which cannot be applied to functional components.
 For functional components, use this wrapper component to prevent content rendering during SSR.

-Additionally, if necessary, content can be passed to the skeleton slot, which will be rendered if the `ssrRendering` field value is set to false.
+Additionally, if necessary, content can be passed to the `fallback` slot, which will be rendered if the `ssrRendering` field value is set to false.

 ## Slots